-o According to FEMA’s 2nd Appeal decision letter of September 2, 1993, the County requested a grant under HMGP to purchase and install 26 sirens for its outdoor warning system, pursuant to disaster declaration number FEMA-856-DR-AL. Region IV denied the County’s application for funds by letter on November 22, 1991.
+• Issueo According to FEMA’s 2nd Appeal decision letter of September 2, 1993, the County requested a grant under HMGP to purchase and install 26 sirens for its outdoor warning system, pursuant to disaster declaration number FEMA-856-DR-AL. Region IV denied the County’s application for funds by letter on November 22, 1991.
 That letter stated the proposed project was “more correctly characterized as preparedness or response than mitigation.”
 Therefore, the “proposed project was inconsistent with the intent and eligibility criteria specified in regulations of the HMGP, as found at 44 CFR Part 206, Subpart N, Sec.
-206.434.”
+206.434.”• Reason for Denialo The proposed project was determined by FEMA Region IV not to be mitigation, and therefore was inconsistent with the intent and eligibility criteria specified in the regulations of the HMGP; and substitution for the funds of other Federal authority is prohibited.
+HMGP funds would duplicate funding that had been available for the proposed outdoor warning system through other Federal authorities.• Reference(s)o 44 CFR 206.430-440, HMGP minimum criteria for eligibility; 44 CFR 206.434(d), prohibition of substitution for the funds of other primary Federal authority

-o The proposed project was determined by FEMA Region IV not to be mitigation, and therefore was inconsistent with the intent and eligibility criteria specified in the regulations of the HMGP; and substitution for the funds of other Federal authority is prohibited.
+The proposed project was determined not to be mitigation, and therefore inconsistent with the intent and eligibility criteria specified in the regulations of the HMGP; and substitution for the funds of other Federal authority is prohibited.
 HMGP funds would duplicate funding that had been available for the proposed outdoor warning system through other Federal authorities.

 Last updated Aug 19, 2014

 Would you like to take a brief survey regarding your experience with fema.gov?